 We also really liked the features on the Samsonite Inova 20, including the integrated TSA lock and the ability to separate the two sides of the bag with a zippered divider, which provides useful separation for dirty and clean clothes.

-As our final testing criterion, we took style into consideration.
-Although this is not a category that everyone feels strongly about, many people fly for more formal occasions like weddings or business meetings and some want a bag that reflects the purpose of their trip.
+As our final testing criterion, we considered style.
+Although this is not a category that everyone feels strongly about, many people fly for more formal occasions like weddings or business meetings, and some want a bag that reflects the purpose of their trip.
 As with any accessory, a carry-on provides the user with a certain look, be it techy or sophisticated or nondescript.
 This category is certainly more subjective than the others, so keep in mind that just because our review editors were not a fan of a certain look does not mean that it's not the right bag for you.

-Trying to find a bag that fits all your travel needs can be frustrating, particularly if you want something more formal for business that can double up as a cute "vacation" bag.
+Trying to find a bag that fits all your travel needs can be frustrating, particularly if you want something that can bridge the gap between serious buisness and a stylish getaway.
 Our best advice is to pick the style that you like the most, and the one that you won't get sick of looking at after a year or two.

-With a seemingly endless array of options when it comes to carry-on luggage, narrowing down the field and finding the right one for you can be a challenging task.
-Whether you're purchasing with a specific need or destination in mind, or want to be under a certain price point, there are many good options out there for everyone.
-Just be sure to take a critical eye to a bag before you purchase it, and make sure it is sturdily made with quality materials.
+Any cursory glance around the web reveals that carry-on options go on for days.
+Narrowing down the field and finding the bag for you is a challenging task.
+Whether you're purchasing new luggage or a once-in-a-lifetime trip, daily travel, or just want to be under a certain price point, there great options for you.
+No matter what you're looking for, we recommend a sturdy bag made with quality materials.
 It's better for the planet (and your wallet!) to buy one well-made expensive bag that lasts for 20 years rather than a cheap one that you end up replacing every year.